WalterKruger/SSE2-Complete/docs/operations/modulo.md

 # Modulo by a variable

 Calculates the remainder/modulo (`n%d`) between corresponding unsigned integer elements.
-If your divisor is zero, the result is undefined.
+If the divisor is zero, the result is undefined.

 **Note**: This is relatively expensive.
-Use the “[modulo by a constant](modulo_precompute.md)” version instead if you reuse the same divisor vector or it known at compile time.
+Use the “[modulo by a constant](modulo_precompute.md)” version instead if you reuse the same divisor vector or when it known at compile time.

 ## Signature